neeasade/neeapaste/README.md

 Reference API below for status there.

 ### Running
-Assuming you have java and javac in your path:
+Assuming you have java and javac in your path(1.8):

 windows: `gradlew.bat bootRun`

 linux/osx: `gradlew bootRun`

+The pastebin will then be hosted on http://localhost:8080/.

 ### Definitions
 A **Paste** here has the following properties: Id, Title, Content, Views.